stashed/docs/docs/addons/percona-xtradb/overview.md

 10. The backup Job reads necessary information to connect with the database from the `AppBinding` crd.
 It also reads backend information and access credentials from `Repository` crd and Storage Secret respectively.

 11. Then, the Job dumps the targeted database(s) and uploads the output to the backend.
-Stash pipes the output of dump command to uploading process.
+Stash pipes the output of the dump command to the upload process.
 Hence, backup Job does not require a large volume to hold the entire dump output.

 12. Finally, when the backup is complete, the Job sends Prometheus metrics to the Pushgateway running inside Stash operator pod.
 It also updates the `BackupSession` and `Repository` status to reflect the backup procedure.